Nathanialc25/Spotify_ETL/README.md

-# Data Engineering Project 1 03.03.2024 - Spotify ELT pipeline
+# Data Engineering Project-1 | 03.03.2024 | Spotify ELT pipeline

 ## Brief Description
  The idea of this project is to combine Data Engineering practices with one of my passions, Music.